Chiral and Clock phases in Twisted Dipolar Clusters

-\end{widetext} up to an unimportant phase offset $\vartheta_0$.
-Increasing $N$ simultaneously (i) shifts the response to the higher harmonic $N\phi$ and (ii) suppresses its amplitude, since both $V_N$ and $\lambda_{1,N}$ rapidly decrease as the polygon approaches a ring.
-This accounts for the progression in Fig.\ref{fig:f5}: for the triangle, the effective anisotropy is strong, and the dynamics reduce to Ising-like switching between two chiral sectors; for the hexagon, the clock term creates multiple metastable minima, and the chirality shows six plateaus corresponding to distinct clock-locked textures; for the octagon, the clock anisotropy and the leading harmonic of the twist-induced chiral drive are so weak that $\kappa(\phi)$ is flat. \\ Collecting the lowest-order symmetry-allowed contributions, the coupled chiral-clock free energy for twisted polygons takes the form \begin{widetext}
+Overall, the slow collective modes of twisted polygonal clusters are described by the clock angle $\vartheta$ and the chirality $\kappa$.
+Increasing $N$ simultaneously (i) shifts the response to the higher harmonic and (ii) suppresses its amplitude, since both $V_N$ and $\lambda_{1,N}$ rapidly decrease as the polygon approaches a ring.
+This accounts for the progression in Fig.\ref{fig:f5}: for the triangle, the effective anisotropy is strong, and the dynamics reduce to Ising-like switching between two chiral sectors; for the hexagon, the clock term creates multiple metastable minima, and the chirality shows six plateaus corresponding to distinct clock-locked textures; for the octagon, the clock anisotropy and the leading harmonic of the twist-induced chiral drive are so weak that $\kappa(\phi)$ is flat.